OperationCode/operationcode_bot/README.md

 ## Usage

-### Adding New Keywords
+### Adding New Button Responses

-When a user messages the bot the code in `lib/event/message.rb` is executed.
+Button Presses are called by as a class by way of the `callback_id` passed in from the slack API.
+To handle a new action define a new class in `lib/button_press`.
+The `#process` method must be defined.
+See the existing classes for more help.

-To add a new keyword we'll start there.
+### Adding new help menu items

-Add your new keyword to the `KEYWORDS` constant.
-The `name` key is what the user will type to access this keyword, and the `help_text` key will be displayed when someone types 'help' and in the welcome message.
+To add a new item to the help menu simply create a new class in `lib/help_menu`.

-Next navigate to `views/event/message`.
-Create a new file called `$NAME_message.txt.erb`, where $NAME is the name of your keyword above.
-Now just create the text you'd like to be sent to the user in this file and create a PR with your changes.
+See existing help menu classes for more help.
-The text in this file can use the features of the Slack [message formatting](https://api.slack.com/docs/message-formatting) guide.
+Then you'll just need to add the messages template with $CLASS_NAME_message.txt.erb in `views/help_menu/`.

 ### Adding A New Event